fer-agathe/calibration_binary_classifier/README.md

 This repository contains the R codes to replicate the results of the article titled _From Uncertainty to Precision: Enhancing Binary Classifier Performance through Calibration__.

 The replication codes can be found in the `replication` folder.
-The `ebook` folder contains an ebook with explanations of these codes (the HTML version of that ebook is available at the following URL: ).

-The replication book is avilable at the following address: <https://fer-agathe.github.io/calibration_binary_classifier>.
+The `docs` folder contains an ebook with explanations of these codes.
+The HTML version of the ebook can be viewed at the following address: <https://fer-agathe.github.io/calibration_binary_classifier>.

 # Replication Codes